 The Windows Firewall is a software firewall that is part of the Windows operating system.
 On X2O Media Players, the Windows Firewall is enabled, and configured to allow X2O’s player application and various operating system services to do their job.

 If you use additional applications on the Player, you may need to adjust the settings to open additional TCP/UDP ports.
 Please see Microsoft’s documentation for additional information.

 By default, X2O Media Players do not have any antivirus or anti-malware software enabled.
 Because the threat model of a digital signage network is very different than a PC used to access arbitrary web sites and documents, this is often the most appropriate choice.
-Antivirus and anti-malware should instead be in place at the point of entry, namely the X2O Platform.
+Antivirus and anti-malware are already handled at the point of entry, namely the X2O Platform.

 - Antivirus software can impact system stability.
 Since antivirus software must interact deeply with the operating system, X2O Media has occasionally seen a negative impact on system stability when antivirus is enabled.

 - Similarly, antivirus software can impact system performance.